bartfrenk/time-tracker/README.md

 stack install
 ```

-This builds the executable and copies it to a central location (on my system:
+This builds the executable and copies it to a central location determined by
-~/.local/bin).
-Then copy `res/config.yaml` to `~/.track.yaml`, and fill in the
+stack (on my system: ~/.local/bin).
+Then copy `res/config.yaml` to
+`~/.track.yaml`, and fill in the remaining details.
+Finally, create the
-remaining details.
-Finally, create the directory to hold the local state:
+directory to hold the local state:

 ```bash
 mkdir ~/.track